imports import torch from transformers import AutoTokenizer from trl import PPOTrainer, PPOConfig, AutoModelForCausalLMWithValueHead, create_reference_model from trl.core import respond_to_batch # get models model = AutoModelForCausalLMWithValueHead.from_pretrained('gpt2') model_ref = create_referen

-I’m trying to run the example from the TRL package on a Mac M1
+I’m trying to run the most basic example of the trl package:

 # imports import torch from transformers import AutoTokenizer from trl import PPOTrainer, PPOConfig, AutoModelForCausalLMWithValueHead, create_reference_model from trl.core import respond_to_batch # get models model = AutoModelForCausalLMWithValueHead.from_pretrained('gpt2') model_ref = create_reference_model(model) tokenizer = AutoTokenizer.from_pretrained('gpt2') # initialize trainer ppo_config = PPOConfig( batch_size=1, ) # encode a query query_txt = "This morning I went to the " query_tensor = tokenizer.encode(query_txt, return_tensors="pt") # get model response response_tensor = respond_to_batch(model, query_tensor) # create a ppo trainer ppo_trainer = PPOTrainer(ppo_config, model, model_ref, tokenizer) # define a reward for response # (this could be any reward such as human feedback or output from another model) reward = [torch.tensor(1.0)] # train model for one step with ppo train_stats = ppo_trainer.step([query_tensor], [response_tensor], reward)